cozierickie/blaze-tic-tac-toe/CONTRIBUTING.md

 We use a **feature-branch** workflow to keep our `main` branch stable and ready for production.

+### Fork Source Repo
+- Each team member forks the [source repository](https://github.com/blaze-alx/blaze-tic-tac-toe.git) to their own GitHub account.

+### Clone the forked repository
+- Each team member clones their forked repository to their local machine using `git clone https://github.com/<yourUsername>/blaze-tic-tac-toe.git`.

+### Add the source repository as remote
+- Each team member adds the source repository as a remote using `git remote add upstream https://github.com/blaze-alx/blaze-tic-tac-toe.git`.

 ### **Branches:**
 - **`main`**: The stable branch that always contains production-ready code.
 - **`feature/<feature-name>`**: Branches for individual features, prefixed with `feature/`.